jimas95/construction-plant/arm/README.md

 ## Package ARM

-The purpose is to control the robot px100, Meanwhile the TurtleBuilder if free to navigate around it. pathplaning, obstacle avoidance, grasping a specific object and finaly having the ability to 'refuel' the TurtleBuilder are some of the main objectives of this package.
+The purpose is to control the robot px100, Meanwhile the TurtleBuilder is free to navigate around it. path planing, obstacle avoidance, grasping a specific object and finaly having the ability to 'refuel' the TurtleBuilder are some of the main objectives of this package.

 # Set Up